for Windows and Linux

 This field shows read-only mappings between the desired local path and the corresponding remote path.
 PyCharm allows configuring paths by clicking next to the field.
 In the dialog that opens, click or buttons to change the path mappings as desired.

-Click this button configure a project interpreter:
+Click this button to configure an interpreter:

 From the list, choose the one to be added: